 How to get to Choui Fong Tea Plantation

-The best way to access the tea plantation is by driving or taking a bus.
-Additionally, there are various tours that you can sign up for.
+The best way to access the tea plantation is by car or motorbike.
+Additionally, there are sure to be some tours that you can sign up for.

 There’s no entrance fee for the tea plantation.
 You can walk around the fields with no cost.

 What to Expect

 If you decide to go early in the morning it does get very cold so you should definitely bring a jumper to keep you warm.
 Once the cafe opens you’ll be able to sit inside away from the cold.